Q. What are Katahdins?

 Q. When can Katahdins be bred for the first time?

 A. Katahdins are an early-maturing breed.
-Ewe lambs can be bred to have their first lambs by the time they are 12 months old.
-Weight is more important than age when deciding when to breed ewes for the first time.
+Ewe lambs can be bred to have their first lambs by the time they are 12 months old, so long as they have achieved sufficient size (weight).
+In fact, weight is more important than age when deciding when to breed ewes for the first time.
 Ewe lambs should achieve approximately two-thirds of their mature size before being bred.
 Thus, if mature ewes in a flock average 150 lbs., ewe lambs should weigh at last 100 lbs. before being mated.
-Ewe lambs will do better as first-time moms if they are fed and managed separately from mature ewes until the time they wean their first lamb(s).
+Ewe lambs will do much better as first-time moms if they are fed and managed separately from mature ewes until the time they wean their first lamb(s).
 Katahdin ram lambs can efficiently service ewes by the time they are 7 to 8 months of age and have achieved approximately 50 percent of their mature weight. ↑

 Q. Do Katahdin ewes breed out-of-season?